satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 imperiled.
 For the review process to continue to play a critical role in science, there are a number of problems that need to be addressed, some of which we list below.

-One well-known example is the case of XXX

-Chung, whose rigorous and correct experimental work was later

-retracted due to a software bug that undermined the paper's conclusions [REF Nature].

 \*\*Reviewers work in isolation and have limited expertise.\*\*